chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 - **Sales and Growth Trends**: Bike Racks and Road Frames achieved the highest sales revenue and quantity, respectively.
 Mountain Frames and Socks showed notable year-over-year growth.
 - **Discounts and Customer Retention**: Helmets had continuous discount promotions with increased discount costs from 2012 to 2013, while customer retention dropped significantly after the first purchase, indicating the need for better retention strategies.
-- **Stock and Order Management**: Stock levels consistently decreased each quarter, suggesting strong sales.
-High pending order counts highlight the necessity of revamping the order process to drive higher sales revenue.
+- **Stock and Order Management**: Quarterly stock levels consistently declined, indicating robust sales.
+A substantial number of pending orders highlight the need to assess vendor performance for efficiency and suggest improvements to their order processes.

 ---